 In addition to working in Operations, Meagan also regularly led pilot projects, including acting as Project Manager for a full electronic health record deployment throughout the company, and served on various volunteer boards and steering committees.
 Meagan served on the Wilsonville Chamber Board of Directors for several years, eventually receiving the President’s Award of Merit for Community Involvement.

 In her personal life, Meagan has historically volunteered for the Oregon Humane Society, and served in a leadership capacity for her sorority Alpha Phi.
 Additionally, she has volunteered as a head coach for skiing, swimming and baseball for Special Olympics of Oregon.
-For the past several years, Meagan has volunteered for Children’s Cancer Association’s Hope For the Holidays, coordinating gift giving efforts for affected children and their families.
-Most recently, Meagan has volunteered as a youth coach for both Canby Junior Baseball and North Valley Soccer.
+Meagan has volunteered for Children’s Cancer Association’s Hope For the Holidays, coordinating gift giving efforts for affected children and their families.
+Meagan has volunteered as a youth coach for both Canby Junior Baseball and North Valley Soccer, and has served on several not-for-profit community Board of Directors.
 She serves as a volunteer judge, interviewer and Company Advisor for Young Entrepreneurs Business Week.
 She is an adjunct professor for Concordia University, and a guest lecturer for Oregon State University.
 Meagan has also been fortunate to be a conference speaker for both the Oregon and Washington Health Care Association Annual Conferences, and for Leading Age Oregon.
 Meagan is a Martha Beck Certified Life Coach, and a Certified Equus Coach™ through the Koelle Institute.
 She created Meagan English Coaching in 2014 and has been busy supporting professional men and women ever since!